Identity Theft Statistics

 No one is safe from identity and credit card theft.
-Children, seniors, and even military consumers can easily have their identity stolen without even knowing about the fraud.
+Children, seniors, and even military consumers can easily have their identities stolen without even knowing about the fraud.
 The latest identity theft statistics reveal that this type of fraud is on the rise.

 In most countries, ID thefts represent less than 1% of all offenses.
 The USA meanwhile sees millions of identity thefts per year.
 In most cases, the damage is financial, and solving the issue is time-consuming.
 When Americans deal with medical impersonation, however, the stakes are higher with misdiagnosis and mistreatment entering the picture.

 Read on for the latest ID theft trends and facts that will hopefully help you avoid becoming part of the statistics.

 - US citizens reported 1.4 million identity thefts in 2021.
 (FTC)

 - Those aged between 30 and 39 are the most common ID theft victims.
 (FTC)

 - At 146,095, Texas is the US state with the highest total of ID theft reports.
 (FTC)

 - Government documents or benefits fraud is the most common type of ID theft in the US.
 (FTC)

 - In 2021, 49,854 ID theft cases were reported by military consumers.
 (FTC)